oneryalcin/html-snapshot/README.md

 ```

 `uvx` downloads the `html-snapshot` package into a temporary, isolated environment every time you run it, so your main Python setup stays clean.
+If Chromium is missing, the tool attempts to run `playwright install chromium` automatically (disable with `--no-auto-install`).

 Once the package is published to PyPI you can install it and use the console entry point: